ABSphreak/Spring-Hibernate-FAQs/README.md

 - For best viewing experience on your phone switch to Desktop Mode
 - To view the entire page on phone click on **View all of README.md**
 - Best viewed on PC
-- Please cross-check ambigous/confusing content
+- Please cross-check ambigous/confusing content from Web

 * * *